geotheory/r-plot/README.md

 	If 2 numeric id_fields are provided a scatterplot will default, else hashbars.
 	Required arguments: csv file/string, then column names/indices (values-column last for hashbars) NB read.table check.names=T so e.g. numeric colnames prepent 'X' and those with spaces have spaces replaced by '.'.
-Use '-p' to see the colnames that are read in..
+Use '-P' to see the colnames that are read in..

 	USAGE
 	Example csv call - scatterplot (by column name):